BigPolarBear1/factorization_v3/README.md

 To do:

--Bunch of places where I really need to use tonelli or optimize things.
+-Bunch of places where I really need to use tonelli or optimize things.<br/>
--We probably shouldn't waste time on p-adic lifting results that arn't above the ceiling yet (arn't garantueed to be a solution in higher exponents)
+-We probably shouldn't waste time on p-adic lifting results that arn't above the ceiling yet (arn't garantueed to be a solution in higher exponents)<br/>
--Shouldn't waste time on small moduli because a solutions went above the ceiling early -Fix lifting for powers of 2.. since that will be a big performance gainer.
+-Shouldn't waste time on small moduli because a solutions went above the ceiling early<br/>
+-Fix lifting for powers of 2.. since that will be a big performance gainer.<br/>
--Explore different strategies, maybe we should just check if there is a small common solution in the liftedn quadratic coefficient solutions rather then doing cartesian product.
+-Explore different strategies, maybe we should just check if there is a small common solution in the liftedn quadratic coefficient solutions rather then doing cartesian product.<br/><br/>

 I'll probably address these things in the coming days.
 Today is a shit day.
 I'll go for a very long run in the rain soon.<br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>